PSYCHOLOGY UNDERGRADUATE COURSE DESCRIPTIONS

 Psychology of Stress (PSYC 353): This course covers the concept of stress, and its effect on different areas of human life.
 Topics to be covered include stress theories, scientific literature on stress, psychophysiology and evolutionary origins of stress, coping, personal and cultural influences on stress perception, function, and consequences of stress.

 Independent Study I (PSYC 411): This course aims to provide the students with the ability to examine a research topic comprehensively.
 This ability is acquired through directed reading, library research and/or laboratory experience.
 Depending on the instructor, the course may include a research proposal, a research report and/or the production of a scientific paper.

-Independent Study II (PSYC 412): This course is continuation of PSYC 411.
-This course aims to provide the students with the ability to examine a research topic comprehensively.
+Independent Study II (PSYC 412): This course aims to provide the students with the ability to examine a research topic comprehensively.
 This ability is acquired through directed reading, library research and/or laboratory experience.
 Depending on the instructor, the course may include a research proposal, a research report and/or the production of a scientific paper.

 Attitudes and Persuasive Communication (PSYC 413): This course examines theories and researches on attitudes, attitude change, and persuasion in social psychology.
 The course covers the historical background of the field, the nature of attitudes, the conceptual structure, and organization of attitudes, and the relation between attitudes and behavior.
 The most-researched topics in attitude research such as stereotyping, prejudice and discrimination contribute to the content of this course.

 Psychology and Social Policy (PSYC 414): This course examines major public policy issues relevant to psychology.
 State policies, policy making constituencies, and policy making processes is reviewed.
 The roles that psychologists can play in affecting policy, including analysis, research, and advocacy, are examined.